Arrive in Kathmandu

 For most trips, your passport will be enough.
 It must be valid for up to six months after your return trip.
 Passports can be easily obtained from your municipality, although there may be delays during holiday periods and holidays.
 Note that the passport is also required for children.
 For some destinations, it will be mandatory to send us a copy of your passport immediately after booking a trip.

-We recommend you to get your visa 4 to 6 weeks before your arrival.
+We recommend you to get your visa and permit 4 to 6 weeks before your arrival.

 Minors traveling with an adult: Parents